rgreenblatt/compose_facts/write_up.md

 Opus 4.5 reliably (128/128) answers this question correctly (at t=1.0) and with some prompting tricks Opus 4 and Sonnet 4 also answer this question correctly all of the time.[^repeat]
 Additionally, I find that on a dataset of similar fact-composition questions, Opus 4.5 gets 85.7% correct (64.7% without few-shot prompting and without prompting tricks).

 [^repeat]: The prompting trick is to repeat the problem 5 times as I discuss below.
-Using a 10 shot prompt with no repeats also yields perfect performance for Opus 4 and Sonnet 4.
+Using a 10-shot prompt with no repeats also yields perfect performance for Opus 4 and Sonnet 4.

 In a prior post, I found that repeating the question multiple times improves no-CoT performance for math questions.
 I find that this also improves performance on this fact-composition dataset.
 I find that 5 repeats seems to work best (similar to math results).
-Interestingly, if I use a 0-shot prompt (instead of the 10-shot prompt I use by default), repeating the question 5 times boost performance all the way from 64.7% to 84.7% for Opus 4.5, implying that repeats can substitute for a few-shot prompt in this context.
-(I see a similarly large boost for Sonnet 4).
+Interestingly, if I use a 0-shot prompt (instead of the 10-shot prompt I use by default), repeating the question 5 times boosts performance all the way from 64.7% to 84.7% for Opus 4.5, implying that repeats can substitute for a few-shot prompt in this context.
+(I see a similarly large boost for Sonnet 4.)

 Here are the results with a 10-shot prompt on this dataset: